Mobile Menu

 While John Pennekamp Coral Reef State Park is the highlight of Key Largo, there are other things to do in Key Largo that are worth your time as well.
 As a matter of fact, as the first of the Florida Keys that most visitors choose to stop at, it’s almost as iconic as Key West!

-As with many of the Florida Keys, the things to do on Key Largo revolve around the water and the sun.
-Dive to the Spiegel Grove Shipwreck, do a little stand up paddle boarding, or simply take in one of Florida’s stunning sunsets.
+As with many of the Florida Keys, the things to do in Key Largo revolve around the water and the sun.
+Dive to the Spiegel Grove Shipwreck, do a little stand-up paddle boarding, or simply take in one of Florida’s stunning sunsets.
+This is truly home to some of the best snorkeling in the Florida Keys!

 Islamorada